toptechie4/rules/rules-topics/14_life-and-death.md

 ## Resurrection

 ---
 A character who has passed their 5 minute **Death** count dissipates, and their spirit will depart to seek **Resurrection**.
+Travel time to NPC camp or to find a marshal is included in the 5 Minutes.
+When a PCs seeks resurrection, they are not required to go to NPC camp.
+They must find a Plot Member or Ritual Marshal to have their death recorded on their character sheet.
+(The Ritual Marshal is obligated to notify a plot member or NPC camp death log at earliest convenience).
+The player must come into game from inconspicuous location or ask mod marshal to rejoin a mod.

-If the spirit, as an Out-of-Game decision, believes that an ally may come and attempt to **Resurrect** them using the Rank IX Spirit Spell Resurrection, then they may linger for a time.
-If they do not, then the spirit will depart it’s current location to seek the nearest safe **Shrine of Resurrection.** The knowledge of whether or not a specific Shrine is “Safe” is entirely OOG knowledge, but a Spirit will never **Resurrect** at an unsafe Shrine.
-When a Spirit **Resurrects**, they will accrue **Strain**, explained below.
+If the spirit, as an Out-of-Game decision, believes that an ally may come and attempt to resurrect them using the Rank V Spirit spell **Field Resurrection**, then they may linger for a time.
+While lingering the player should wear a white headband, hold a hand to their forehead, or touching the top of their head with a held item to signify that they are OOG.
+If the player does not linger, then the spirit will depart it’s current location to seek the nearest safe Shrine of Resurrection.
+The knowledge of whether or not a specific Shrine is “Safe” is entirely OOG knowledge, but a Spirit will never Resurrect at an unsafe Shrine.
+When a Spirit Resurrects, they will accrue Strain, explained below.

-Any player may choose to have their character dissipate at any time, for any reason, and then immediately seek resurrection.
+Any player may choose to have their character dissipate at any time, for any reason, and then immediately seek resurrection

 ## Strain